davidpesce/moodle-mod_tincanlaunch/README.md

 ###Jamie Smith's work
 Jamie Smith has created a couple of Github projects that work together to allow for Tin Can packages to be tracked in Moodle as though they are SCORM packages.
-The aims of his work are different to this project, but we'll need to consider if and how we build on or integrate with his work.
+The aims of his work are different to this project (he's dealing with content uplaoded to Moodle), but we'll need to consider if and how we build on or integrate with his work.
+Perhaps, for example, this project could be used in conjunction with Jamie's work to allow extenrally hosted Tin Can activties to be tracked back inside Moodle instead of an external LRS.

 [Github](https://github.com/jgsmitty)